MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### AllowSyncXHRInPageDismissal

-  #### Allow pages to send synchronous XHR requests during page dismissal (deprecated)
+  #### Allow pages to send synchronous XHR requests during page dismissal (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 99.
   #### Supported versions:

-  - On Windows and macOS since 79 or later
+  - On Windows and macOS since 79, until 99

   #### Description

-  This policy is deprecated because it's only intended to be a short-term mechanism to give enterprises more time to update their web content if and when it's found to be incompatible with the change to disallow synchronous XHR requests during page dismissal.
-It won't work in Microsoft Edge version 93.
+  This policy is obsolete because it was only intended to be a short-term mechanism to give enterprises more time to update their web content if and when it was found to be incompatible with the change to disallow synchronous XHR requests during page dismissal.
+It doesn't work in Microsoft Edge after version 99.

 This policy lets you specify that a page can send synchronous XHR requests during page dismissal.